filoxo/single-spa-example-app-loading/README.md

 - You may want to show a loader **in the place where the app will load** in which case you'll need to know where the app will mount.
 Most single-spa users let single-spa [decide where to mount to](https://github.com/single-spa/dom-element-getter-helpers/blob/main/src/dom-element-getter-helpers.ts#L54-L75) so this isn't very obvious.
 Providing a `domElement` or `domElementGetter` ([single-spa source code](https://github.com/single-spa/dom-element-getter-helpers/blob/f5e90eb1fb273fc89b3b838a1d163bbb435a8148/src/dom-element-getter-helpers.ts#L21-L29)) as a `registerApplication` custom prop would give you the control needed to implement that.
 - Loading UI's are also doable and more simple with single-spa-layout!
 There are tradeoffs.
 See also: https://single-spa.js.org/docs/layout-definition/#loading-uis
 - This example is implemented as a monorepo for illustration purposes.
 It's just easier to build examples this way but most orgs use single-spa/microfrontends to avoid a monolith application.
+- Have a question?
+[Post a discussion](https://github.com/filoxo/single-spa-example-app-loading/discussions) though this is open source software and no support is implied.
+- Found a bug, performance problem, out-of-date dependency?
+PRs welcome!

 # Development